When Pregnancy Almost Kills You

 No clear answers

-The answers to why this happens to some women and not others ― and how many women it actually affects ― remain hazy.
-Current estimates suggest that between 0.3 and 2.3 percent of all pregnant women experience HG, though it’s possible the numbers are higher because some women don’t seek treatment.
-The HER Foundation’s executive director Kimber MacGibbon, a registered nurse and HG survivor herself, told HuffPost the site gets half a million visitors every year and has more than 13,000 followers on Facebook.
+Current estimates suggest that between 0.3 and 2.3 percent of all pregnant women experience HG, though it’s possible the numbers are higher because some women don’t seek treatment for it.
+The HER Foundation’s executive director Kimber MacGibbon, a registered nurse and an HG survivor herself, told HuffPost the site gets half a million visitors every year and has more than 13,000 followers on Facebook.

-As for causes, the hormones associated with pregnancy ― namely estrogen ― are thought to play a key role, though MacGibbon told HuffPost researchers are increasingly interested in the role that genetics play.
-A 2010 study found that HG may be hereditary to some degree, though again the precise causes are still unknown.
-MacGibbon added that having a seemingly healthy and obviously privileged woman like Kate Middleton become the face of the condition has at least helped to debunk the notion that women affected by HG are simply not taking care of themselves or looking to get attention.
+The hormones associated with pregnancy ― namely estrogen ― are thought to play a key role, though MacGibbon told HuffPost researchers are increasingly interested in the role that genetics play.
+A 2010 study also found that HG may be hereditary to some degree, but the exact causes remain unknown.
+MacGibbon did note that having a seemingly healthy (and obviously privileged) woman like Kate Middleton become the public face of HG has at least helped debunk the notion that it’s caused by women not taking care of themselves or looking to get attention.

 It’s really impossible for a woman without complications to comprehend the turmoil we live through.

-And while there are treatment options ― generally through a combination of IV nutrition and fluids, as well as prescription anti-vomiting medications ― full relief isn’t usually on the table.
+Treatment options do exist ― generally through IV nutrition and fluids, as well as prescription anti-vomiting medications ― but full relief isn’t on the table.
 The goal is to keep mom and baby safe from serious complications like low birth weight, thyroid and liver problems and the kind of severe dehydration that can hospitalize women for weeks on end.

 “You can treat it, but treatment doesn’t equal zero symptoms,” MacGibbon said.

-About half of women find their symptoms subside by the time they’re midway through their pregnancy, while the rest struggle with them the whole time.
-Women in both groups say the memory of those symptoms ― of hour upon hour spent vomiting on the floor, and ending a pregnancy the same weight they started it ― stays with them for a long time.
+About half of women find their symptoms subside by the time they’re midway through their pregnancy, while the rest struggle the whole time.
+But women in both groups say the memories of HG ― of hour upon hour spent vomiting on the floor, or finishing a pregnancy weighing less than they did when it began ― stay with them for a long time.

 Take Robyn, a 47-year-old who asked that only her first name be used, who vomited violently throughout all three of her pregnancies, but had particularly severe HG with her second in 1991.
 She had to carry around a bucket for her spit because she threw up every time she swallowed.
-More than 20 years later, she can still remember how she would dry heave for 15 minutes at a stretch, breaking all of the blood vessels in and and around her eyes.
-Or how she’d sit helplessly, her head hanging over a bucket to let her saliva stream down so she wouldn’t have to throw up again.
+More than 20 years later, she can still recall how she would dry heave for 15 minutes at a stretch, breaking all of the blood vessels in and around her eyes.
+Or how she’d sit helplessly with her head over a bucket, letting her saliva stream down so she wouldn’t have to throw up again.

 “I don’t think anyone truly understands it unless they live it or live with a woman who has it,” Robyn said.
 “It’s really impossible for a woman without complications to comprehend the turmoil we live through.”